attack68/rateslib/docs/source/z_bond_conventions.rst

    bond.price(ytm=8.75, settlement=dt(1994, 12, 20))

-From the YTM formula this is due to a number of things.
-Firstly, the discount functions, *v1* and *v3* handling the days in the stubs incorrectly by default.
+From the specific Thai YTM formula this is due to a number of things.
+Firstly, the discount functions,
+*v1* and *v3* are handling the days in the stubs differently to Thai conventions.
-To match the Thai standard formula, these must be implemented directly.
+To match, these must be implemented directly.

 .. ipython:: python